oriuminc/jenkins-inception/README.md

   - Source: https://github.com/myplanetdigital/inception

-This project aims to be a Drupal continuous integration infrastructure in a box.
-This currently includes:
+A Drupal continuous integration infrastructure in a box.
+This currently
+includes:

   - Jenkins
   - Drush